ROHAN842/Resume-Builder/README.md

 - User can easily toggle between any two successive pages by using Back ⬅️ and Next ➡️ buttons
 - While toggling between successive pages user's data will be completely saved 💾 in form templates made using react.js
 - After filling all information, download resume in PDF 📁 format
-- Success notification is being displayed to user whie resume is downloading with a green tick ✅
+- Success notification is being displayed to user while resume is downloading with a green tick ✅

 ## What is Resume Builder? 🤔